FiroozehDastur/DistributedWorkflows.jl/README.md

    * [Rocky Linux 8](https://github.com/FiroozehDastur/DistributedWorkflows.jl/releases/download/v0.2.1/distributedworkflow_rockylinux8)
    * [Rocky Linux 9](https://github.com/FiroozehDastur/DistributedWorkflows.jl/releases/download/v0.2.1/distributedworkflow_rockylinux9)

-3. Once the download is complete, navigate to the directory where you saved your binary file and run the installation in a target location of your choice as follows:
+3. Once the download is complete, make sure the file is executeable.
+Then navigate to the directory where you saved your binary file and run the installation in a target location of your choice as follows:

    ```
    ./distributedworkflow_myOS --target zeda